pinojs/pino-pretty/Readme.md

 We recommend against using `pino-pretty` in production and highly recommend installing `pino-pretty` as a development dependency.

-When installed, `pino-pretty` will be used by `pino` as the default prettifier.

 Install `pino-pretty` alongside `pino` and set the transport target to `'pino-pretty'`:

 ```js